Honestpuck/scriptorium/README.md

 Link `scriptorium` into somewhere in your path like `/usr/local/bin`, personally I have a bin directory in my home directory just for tools like this.

 Now run `scriptorium down` and all the scripts will be populated on your Mac.
-Now send them to the upstream repositories with `scriptorium commit --message "First commit" --push`
+Now send them to the upstream repositories with `scriptorium commit --message "First commit" --push`.
+You are now at point where you can use the system.

 The other important command is `add`.
 So that you can keep everything in sync when you want to add a new script to the system you use `scriptorium add` and the script will spring into existence in all three places.
 It will be as good as empty, it's contents are set to `# <name>` where <name> is the name you have given it.